 40.24.3.2.1.4 Notwithstanding the above study cost allocation requirements, no Interconnection Customer electing to be evaluated only for ERIS shall be responsible for any cost of any CRIS evaluation in the Cluster Study, and any Cluster Study Project that elects, pursuant to Section 40.6.4.1, to withdraw from the Cluster Study, withdraw its CRIS request, or elect to have no System Deliverability Upgrade identified to make the project deliverable at its level of requested CRIS, shall not be responsible for the costs of any additional detailed studies required for System Deliverability Upgrades.

-40.24.3.2.2 Expedited Deliverability Study Process Cost Allocation

-Each project participating in an Expedited Deliverability Study shall pay an equal share of the study costs for the study.
+40.24.3.2.2 Reserved

 40.24.3.2.3 Affected System Study Process Cost Allocation

 Each project participating in an Affected System Study shall pay an equal share of the Affected System Study costs required for the identification of the need for any Affected Network Upgrade Facilities.
 With respect to the costs of identifying any Affected System Network Upgrades, if more than one project contributes to the need for particular Affected System Network Upgrade, those projects shall share equally in the cost to study the Affected System Network Upgrade.

-40.24.3.2.4 Fast Track Process Supplemental Review

-The entity for which the ISO performs a supplemental review under the Fast Track Process in accordance with Section 40.23.4 shall be responsible for the study costs concerning the supplemental review.

-40.24.3.2.5 Facility Modification Request Study

-The entity for which the ISO performs a study in response to its Facility Modification Request in accordance with Section 40.6.3.2 shall be responsible for the study costs concerning the Facility Modification Request.
+40.24.3.2.4 Reserved

+40.24.3.2.5 Reserved

 40.24.3.3 Obligation to Pay Withdrawal Penalties and Application of Withdrawal Penalties

 40.24.3.3.1 The ISO shall charge, and Interconnection Customer shall pay, any Withdrawal Penalty assessed under Sections 40.6.5, 40.7.6, 40.10.9, and 40.15.5.
 Any Withdrawal Penalty is in addition to the Interconnection Customer’s responsibility to pay for costs described in Section 40.24.3.1.